 Clarification Statement: Emphasis is on how the appearance of land features (such as mountains, valleys, and plateaus) and sea-floor features (such as trenches, ridges, and seamounts) are a result of both constructive forces (such as volcanism, tectonic uplift, and mountain building) and destructive mechanisms (such as weathering, erosion, and landslides or mudslides).
 Assessment Boundary: Assessment does not include memorization of formation details of specific geographic features of Earth's surface.

-Science and Engineering Practice Developing and Using Models: Develop a model based on evidence to illustrate the relationships between systems or components of a system.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model based on evidence to illustrate the relationships between systems or components of a system.
 Earth's systems, being dynamic and interacting, cause feedback effects that can increase or decrease the original changes.
 Plate tectonics is the unifying theory that explains the past and current movements of rocks at Earth's surface and provides a framework for understanding its geologic history.
 Plate movements are responsible for most continental and ocean-floor features and for the distribution of most rocks and minerals within the Earth's crust.
-Scale Proportion and Quantity: Some systems can only be studied indirectly as they are too small, too large, too fast, or too slow to observe directly.
-ES.ESS2.2 Analyze geoscience da cause changes to other Earth's sys ta to make the claim that one change to Earth's surface can create feedb stems. oacks and interactions that Clarification Statement: Examples could be taken from system interactions, such as how the loss of ground vegetation causes a water runoff and soil erosion, which limits additional vegetation patterns; how dammed rivers increase groundwater recharge, de sediment transport, and increased coastal erosion; or how the loss of wetlands causes a decrease in local humidity that further rewetland extent.
+Scale, Proportion, and Quantity: Some systems can only be studied indirectly as they are too small, too large, too fast, or too slow to observe directly.

+ES.ESS2.2 Analyze geoscience data to make the claim that one change to Earth's surface can create feedbacks and interactions that cause changes to other Earth's systems.

+Clarification Statement: Examples could be taken from system interactions, such as how the loss of ground vegetation causes an increase in water runoff and soil erosion, which limits additional vegetation patterns; how dammed rivers increase groundwater recharge, decrease sediment transport, and increased coastal erosion; or how the loss of wetlands causes a decrease in local humidity that further reduces the wetland extent.
 Examples could also include climate feedbacks that increase surface temperatures through geologic time.
-Assessment Boundary: N/A Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Analyze data using tools, technologies, and/or models in order to make valid and reliable scientific claims.
+Assessment Boundary: N/A

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Analyze data using tools, technologies, and/or models in order to make valid and reliable scientific claims.
 Earth's systems, being dynamic and interacting, cause feedback effects that can increase or decrease the original changes.
 The foundation for Earth's global climate system is the electromagnetic radiation from the sun, as well as its reflection, absorption, storage, and redistribution among the atmosphere, ocean, and land systems, and this energy's re-radiation into space.
 Stability and Change: Feedback (negative or positive) can stabilize or destabilize a system.